ErnieAtLYD/frontendmentor-todo/README.md

 - TypeScript
 - Custom Hooks
-- Styled Components including how to refer to other components and the Theme Provider for dark mode, using CSS to resize SVGs
+- Styled Components including how to refer to other components and the Theme Provider for dark mode, using CSS to resize SVGs, CSS Variables
 - Accessibility centered around checkboxes and form behaviors
 - SVGs
 - Drag and Drop via @dnd-kit/sortable, extending event sensors to ignore default behavior using an HTML attribute